 Extreme climatic changes usually lead to a rise in cases of infectious diseases and their spread.
-Bad weather would also show a negative impact on the mental health as well.
+Bad weather would also show a negative impact on mental health as well.
 When climatic disasters occur, it is we the humans who are affected obviously.

 What are the possible influences of climatic changes on human health?